Kashkanteniz

 Kashkanteniz (Қашқантеңіз) is a lake in the Moiynkum District, Jambyl Region, Kazakhstan.

 The lake is located 10 km to the NNW of Kashkanteniz railway station.

 Geography

 Kashkanteniz lies inland from the western coast of Lake Balkhash, about 4 km from Kashkanteniz Bay inner shore.
 The lake stretches roughly from northwest to southeast for more than 22 km.
 Its shores are flat and marshy and the water of the lake is salty.
 In the past it had been connected with Lake Balkhash.

-Kashkanteniz freezes in mid November and thaws in March.
+Kashkanteniz freezes over in mid-November and thaws in March.
 On average its surface increases right after the melting of the snows in the spring.
 The lake may dry up completely in the summer.
 Sometimes strong winds blowing from the northeast spray Balkhash surface water that reaches the marshes at the southern end of the lake.